There's always something new to learn, says Mike Yardley

 Avoid shooting off line because the barrels are canted relative to the line of the bird during the swing.

-I now teach a deliberate twisting of the barrels in some circumstances to make sure the barrels stay on line: Usually the muzzles of side-by-side barrels should be parallel or nearly parallel to the line of the bird and over-and-unders perpendicular or nearly perpendicular to it.
+As one of my shooting tips I now teach a deliberate twisting of the barrels in some circumstances to make sure the barrels stay on line: Usually the muzzles of side-by-side barrels should be parallel or nearly parallel to the line of the bird and over-and-unders perpendicular or nearly perpendicular to it.
 The exception is a truly straight incomer.

 Common errors for a right-hander facing a driven bird slightly right of centre are to arch the back excessively, bring the weight back, and to let the face come away from the stock.
 The barrels cant relative to the line and the shot goes left.